Christian Thompson (artist): Early life, influences and education

 Thompson was born in Gawler, South Australia, north of Adelaide, and trained as an artist in Toowoomba, Queensland.
 He is of Bidjara (Aboriginal Australian people of central southwestern Queensland) and Chinese Australian heritage on his father's side, Kunja (Gunya) language group.
 He also has Irish, Norwegian and Sephardic Jewish ancestry.
 Thompson's great-great-grandfather is King Billy of Bonny Doon Lorne, a senior tribesman of the Bidjara people who reigned for many years over the district.

 Thompson had an itinerant childhood, following his father's career in the RAAF, and lived in Darwin, Wagga Wagga, Raymond Terrace, Toowoomba, and Adelaide, along with his three brothers.
 He spent his formative years and family holidays in Barcaldine and in the bush learning the culture and traditions of his father's people from his grandmother and great aunts.
 Many of his family members were creative artists, so he "grew up surrounded by creative people".
+His grandmother gave Thompson his first camera, a Kodak Flashcube, at ten years old.
 He was greatly encouraged by his art teacher.

 He undertook his Bachelor of Fine Arts degree in Toowoomba at the University of Southern Queensland, and in 1999 he relocated to Melbourne to undertake his Honours in Fine Art at the Royal Melbourne Institute of Technology.

 While studying at Toowoomba and Melbourne, Thompson was heavily inspired by Fluxus artists George Maciunas and Yoko Ono, as well Andy Warhol and many others.
 He grew up immersed in music and culture of the 1980s and '90s and identified strongly with punk music.

 He was an active member of the Melbourne art community, exhibiting his own work and curating group exhibitions.
 He undertook a curatorial internship at the Australian Centre for the Moving Image, and was on the curatorial group for shows Contemporary Commonwealth at the National Gallery of Victoria and the Australian Centre for the Moving Image.
 He established the MHUL Workshop, an annual workshop for young Indigenous artists from across Australia.

 In 2009 he completed a Masters of Theatre degree at the DasArts, part of the Amsterdam School of the Arts.
 In 2010 he transferred to the Ruskin School of Art at the University of Oxford, after being awarded the Charlie Perkins Scholarship, to complete his doctorate (Doctorate of Philosophy (Fine Art).
 He was one of the first two Indigenous Australians to attend Oxford.

 He moved to London some time after his time at Oxford.
 He said in 2014 that "a third of my life experiences and memories [were] attached to Europe", after his time in the Netherlands and England, and he had a worldview, which influenced his work.
 As his mother's family was from Bampton, Oxfordshire, he also grew up surrounded by British television shows, and he looked to England rather than the United States, as many young people of his age did.